-A surprising result, at first, is that the designer of a good product may find it optimal to complexify it, or that the designer of a bad product may find it optimal to simplify it.
-Intuitively, when the agent would accept the product in the absence of new information -e.g., when her prior belief about quality being good or her demand for the product are sufficiently high,- the designer has an incentive to complexify the product to discourage the agent to rely on noisy information.
+A surprising result, at first, is that the designer of a good product may choose to complexify it, or that the designer of a bad product may choose to simplify it.
+Intuitively, when the agent would accept the product in the absence of new information -e.g., when her prior belief about quality being good or her demand for the product are sufficiently high,- the designer has an incentive to complexify the product to discourage the agent from relying on noisy information.
 For example, a good policymaker who has enough support to pass a tax reform may not want to incur the risk of having the median voter reading a proposal that she could misinterpret.
-Analogously, when the agent would reject the product to encourage the agent to rely on noisy information.
+Analogously, when the agent would reject the product in the absence of new information, the designer has an incentive to simplify the product to encourage the agent to rely on noisy information.
 For example, a bad policy maker with no support for tax reform can only obtain such support if the median-voter engages in reading and misinterprets a proposal.